kloewe/corr-m/README.md

 $ ./install-m.sh corr-m <target-dir-corr-m>
 $ ./install-m.sh cpuinfo-m <target-dir-cpuinfo-m>
 ```
-It is assumed here that Matlab is on your path and that mex is set up.
+It is assumed here that Matlab is on your path and that MEX is set up.

-Next, start Matlab and add the appropriate directories to its path.
+Next, start Matlab and add the relevant directories to its path.
 ```
 >> addpath <target-dir-corr-m>
 >> addpath <target-dir-cpuinfo-m>